 We sat down with Andy, CEO at AdThrive, to understand the challenges and opportunities facing bloggers seeking to monetize their content – now with outstream video advertising.
 AdThrive is a family company committed to helping bloggers focus on what they do best.

-Tell us about AdThrive’s business model?
+Tell us about AdThrive’s business model to monetize your blog?

-Our goal and passion is to help publishers make the most money possible from their site, while keeping a strong reader experience to support long-term growth.
+Our goal and passion is to help publishers make the most money possible from their site while keeping a strong reader experience to support long-term growth.
 We do that through complete management of our publishers’ ad strategy and implementation.
 We want to handle all aspects of a long-term effective ad strategy for the publisher so that they can focus on what they do best: creating awesome content.

 For our publishers, we analyze their site and their audience, then implement the ad setup that best fits their reader experience goals with an eye towards what will help their site provide value to advertisers.
 Our team handles everything from the strategy, to the ad ops, to actually logging into their site and installing/adjusting the ads for them.
 Our goal is to make ad management completely hands-off for the publishers: we do all the work on their ads and they make more money.

-For our demand partners, we deliver high quality women’s audiences at scale so they can get access to specific demographics all in one place.
+For our demand partners, we deliver high-quality women’s audiences at scale so they can get access to specific demographics all in one place.
 More than that, we’re focused on providing advertisers with that they need to meet their goals, whether it be viewability, attention metrics, brand safe sites or fraud-free traffic.

 The response from our publishers has been literally overwhelming, so we’ve always had a long waiting list of new publishers interested in getting onboard.
 This has allowed us to be choosy and only work with the highest quality sites.
 Our goal is to deliver long term value to both our publishers and advertisers.